Menu

 By bus:

-• Duration: Approximately 8 hours.
+• Duration: Approximately 8 hours

-• Approximate cost: COP $106,000 for the TITANIO service from La Macarena bus company.
+• Cost: Around COP $106,000 (TITANIO service – La Macarena bus company)

-By plane:
+🛫 By plane:

-• Duration: About 1 hour of flight.
+• Duration: About 1 hour

-• Airlines: Satena and Clic Air operate direct flights to San José del Guaviare.
+• Airlines: Satena and Clic Air

-• Note: Flights usually arrive after noon.
+• Note: Most flights arrive after noon

 If you prefer a more affordable and scenic trip, the bus is a great option.
 However, if you’re short on time, the flight is much faster.
 Both options have their charm!

-A Town Full of Life and Contrasts
+🏘️ A Town Full of Life and Contrast

 Over time, and thanks to the peace agreements from about 6-7 years ago, this activity stopped being predominant.
 Nowadays, while there are some isolated coca crops, coca is no longer the region’s primary driver.
 In rural areas of Colombia, like the Sierra Nevada or the Amazon, coca leaves still hold cultural and medicinal value.
 They are used in ancestral rituals and as a dietary supplement for their properties in oxygenating the blood, improving concentration, and providing energy.
 However, in Guaviare, its significance seems to have faded along with the plantations.